Shop With Your SNAP/EBT Card and get FREE Fruits and Vegetables

-Visit the Main Street Medina information booth at the Medina Square Farmers Market before you shop.
+Visit the Medina Farmers Market green information tent at the Medina Square Farmers Market before you shop.

 Swipe your Ohio Direction Card for tokens to spend at the market.

 Double your dollars with up to $25 in Produce Perks tokens.

 Use your SNAP/EBT tokens to buy SNAP eligible foods and Produce Perks tokens to buy more fresh fruits and vegetables.

 "ProducePERKS" is Ohio’s statewide nutrition incentive program, guided by the Ohio Nutrition Incentive Network.
 Nutrition incentives are supported by the USDA through the Food Insecurity Nutrition Incentive (FINI) grant program within the U.S. Farm Bills.
 Medina County is part of the Midwest network that utilizes a hub-and-spoke model to administer the program across the state.
 ProducePERKS Midwest serves as the lead administrator, while the regional non-profit organization, Countryside, manages our nutrition incentives program.